Updated on January 8, 2025

 Answer a few questions to get started

-Alcohol abuse overdoses arise when parts of the brain controlling essential life-support functions become overwhelmed with the amount of alcohol in the bloodstream.
-These functions then begin to shut down.
+An alcohol overdose happens when parts of the brain controlling essential life-support functions become overwhelmed with the amount of alcohol in the bloodstream.
+On the other hand, a Xanax overdose happens when it’s mixed with other substances like alcohol.

 • Significant confusion